I took the online course and wasn’t able to register for a field day, will my online certification expire?

-For students that completed the online hunter education course and their online certificate (AZ Field Day Qualification Exam Certificate) is going to expire, the Department is extending the expiration of the certificate to be valid for one year from the date of completion, which should allow time to complete a field day.
+For students that completed the online Hunter Education course and their online certificate (AZ Field Day Qualification Exam Certificate) is going to expire, the Department will extend the expiration of the certificate to be valid for one year from the date of completion, which should allow time to complete a field day.
 For those whose certificate is expiring before classes resume, the expiration will be deferred until courses are offered.
 Please ensure that you review all Hunter Education content prior to the field day or bonus point field test.

 Hunter Education is not required for anyone 14 years of age or older in order to hunt in Arizona.

 No one under the age of 14 may hunt big game without completing a Hunter Education course.
 No one under age 10 may hunt big game in Arizona.
 While you must be 10 years of age to hunt big game you may complete Hunter Education at the age of 9 however, the Hunter Education completion card and certificate does not become valid until the child’s 10th birthday.